dudddee/dudddee/README.md

-- Hey, if you happened to come across my readme, I’m @dudddee
+Hey, if you happened to come across my readme, I’m @dudddee \n

 - I imagine this first line is kind of a commonplace, so i will keep it simple like that

 - So, the thing is, I just started learning Python, more accurately, an hour ago